dasevo/Steamworks2017-preseason18-19/README.md

 UltrasonicPIDController is used in DriveToDistance_Subsystem

 Autonomous_Command is a mess for now, some proper code + chooser will be added when all commands are working as supposed

+DriveToDistance_Command is not working at all, I have something and I am trying to implement some more complex function that will correct the unwanted rotation of the robot while going backwards